grnhse/greenhouse-api-docs/source/includes/webhooks/_application_events.md

 ## Offer approved

-This web hook fires when an offer requires approval and the approval is received.
+This webhook fires when an offer requires approval and the approval is received.

 ```json
 {